 Recommendations on cumulative effects assessment methodology (including contributing analyses such as pressures, sensitivity, interaction pathways) supported by case examples/piloting.

 Lead Partner: Scottish Government

 Wherever a boundary is drawn, the challenge of achieving a coherent approach across that boundary is created.
 This case study will look at distinct localities where cross-border cooperation between marine planning authorities and the challenge of effective stakeholder engagement is brought into sharp focus.
-The proposed areas are the Solway Firth and the Severn Estuary, and further areas may be identified by Partners as detail is worked up.
+The area of study is the Solway Firth (see study area map).
 The case study will explore practical application of cooperation on transboundary working within ecologically coherent units, for example: how to assess and ‘align’ what is said in marine plans on different sides of a marine border, and what approach to stakeholder engagement arrangements (if any) needs to be taken in order to ensure effective ‘join up’.

 Case study report on possible approaches to cross-border cooperation including stakeholder engagement mechanisms.